England commence their defence of the Ashes shortly with a warm-up game

 cap.
 I have teased a few Australians since with the line "the

-only Australian woman to have represent Australia"; not accurate
+only Australian woman to have represented Australia"; not accurate

 woman to date.